trbaker/GIStandards/README.md

 #### Project URL: http://trbaker.github.io/GIStandards

 #### Academic citation:
 Baker,T.R.
-(2021).
-Geospatial keywords in 2021 US K12 curriculum standards.
-Online: http://trbaker.github.io/GIStandards
+(2021). *Geospatial keywords in 2021 US K12 curriculum standards*. http://trbaker.github.io/GIStandards

 #### Abstract
 This paper and website contain the results of a machine analysis.
 All state core standards (English, math, science, and social studies) and CTEprogram descriptions were collected (here).
 A custom python-based program read each standard in search of a keyword list.
 Counts were summed and normalized based on total words in the collection of docuemens for that state and subject area.